That night was cold.

 Seriously?
 A spider bite?

 The biggest thing I took away from the OAC is that, in short, shit happens and it happens to EVERYONE.
-Even a degree can’t keep you off the streets.
-And people who don’t have a safety net or a strong support system when something goes wrong, well, they’re sleeping under the stars in the worst way possible.
+Even a degree doesn’t necessarily keep you off the streets.
+And people who don’t have a safety net or a strong support system when something goes wrong are the ones affected the most.

 By the end of our shift at 1 PM, we were hardly awake, so Jun and Cathy took us to Centennial Park, where we laid our blankets out on the grass.
 Before we could go to sleep, however, we were approached by a curious man.